CleanGlyph/Sveltekit-GraphQL-Auth/README.md

+# This is old, and pre-sveltekit 1.0!!!
+It *should* work after migration, I'll update ASAP if someone really wants it to be honest just put in an Issue

+# [Houdini](https://github.com/houdinigraphql/houdini) does this better with stores and with auth, however if you wanted something thinner and do all that coding yourself this is that.

 # Boiler Plate Sveltekit GraphQL Bearer Auth
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Everything you need to build a Svelte + GraphQL project with a Bearer Token Auth.

 Based off of [Rodeny's Work](https://rodneylab.com/use-apollo-client-sveltekit/)

 ## Install